Ankle Fracture Open Reduction and Internal Fixation

-To do this, he or she will use tools like screws, metal plates, wires, or pins.
+To do this, they'll use tools, like screws, metal plates, wires, or pins.

-Your healthcare provider will make other repairs as necessary.
+Your surgeon will make other repairs as necessary.

-After the healthcare provider and surgery team have secured the bone, the layers of
+After the surgeon and surgery team have secured the bone, the layers of skin and muscle

 What happens after ankle fracture open reduction and internal fixation?

-Talk to your healthcare provider about what you can expect after your surgery.
-You
+Talk to your surgeon about what you can expect after your surgery.
+You may have some

-may have some pain after your procedure, but you may be prescribed pain medicines
+pain after your procedure.
+You may be prescribed pain medicines by your healthcare

-by your healthcare provider.
-You should be able to resume your normal diet fairly
+provider.
+You should be able to resume your normal diet fairly quickly.
+You'll likely

-Your healthcare provider might tell you to keep your ankle elevated for a certain
+Your surgeon might tell you to keep your ankle elevated for a certain period of time

-period of time after your surgery.
-You’ll also need to keep your ankle immobile for
+after your surgery.
+You’ll also need to keep your ankle immobile for a while.
+Often,

-a while.
-Often, this means wearing a splint, perhaps for several weeks.
-You’ll receive
+this means wearing a splint, perhaps for several weeks.
+You’ll receive instructions

-instructions about how to move your leg and whether it is OK to put weight on it.
+about how to move your leg and whether it's OK to put weight on it.

-Follow all your healthcare provider’s instructions carefully.
-You might need to take
+Follow all your surgeon's instructions carefully.
+You might need to take blood-thinner

-blood-thinner medicine to prevent blood clots for a little while after your surgery.
+medicine to prevent blood clots for a little while after your surgery.
+Your surgeon

 You might have some fluid leaking from your incision, which is normal.
 However, let

-your healthcare provider know right away if the draining is severe.
-Also, let your
+your surgeon know right away if the draining is severe.
+Also, let them know if there's

 Make sure to keep all of your follow-up appointments.
 You may need to have your stitches